A new method going forward

 If there are any residents entering UBC residency who should not be granted prescription privileges, the College should be notified immediately with correspondence addressed to Corinne de Bruin, Executive Director, Registration.

-How to submit prescription privilege requests
+How to order prescription pads:

 Note: Visiting resident electives do not get prescribing privileges for outpatient prescriptions.
 All outpatient prescriptions would need to be countersigned by a supervisor or attending physician.